pkgw/cranko/book/src/workflows-cicd/index.md

 change it.
 A key thing to keep in mind is that pushes to the main branch, unlike pushes to `rc`, do not include `cranko confirm` metadata, and so there are no changelogs and no specific list of projects for which releases are requested.
+Intead, *all* projects have their versions bumped — but with development placeholders, not realistic-looking values.

 ## `rc` builds